Causes of roof gable overhang to sag.

 I would not recommend this method of supporting a gable overhang in roof construction.
 As it relies upon the gang nails attached to the outriggers to stop it from sagging.
 In the majority of cases this alone is insufficient support and causes sagging, depending upon depth of the overhang.

-Cause of problem:
+Cause of sagging gables:

-- Outriggers extend over the lowered truss as continuous support.
+- Outriggers extend over the lowered truss and beyond the external wall as continuous support.

-- A shorter gable overhang beyond the external wall would likely have helped eliminate some sagging.
+- A shorter gable overhang would also likely help eliminate sagging.